 Jenkintown Borough Manager George Locke updated Council this week on the borough’s ongoing paving program and its accompanying sidewalk inspection and rehabilitation efforts.
-The eleven-page Powerpoint presentation gave council members a somewhat stilted view of what Mr. Locke has so far accomplished, perhaps hoping that council members don’t walk around […]
+The eleven-page Powerpoint presentation gave council members a somewhat stilted view of what Mr. Locke has so far accomplished, perhaps hoping that council members don’t walk around town much.
+The presentation contradicted a few of our experiences and observations.
+Ownership: Mr. Locke correctly pointed to the state […]

 Do you trust George Locke to enforce a deed restriction?

 For those of you who think that the proposed deed restriction imposed upon Summit House eliminates the possibility of children in the project, please read this article from the Yale Law Review.
-It’s lengthy, but here is a salient part: “In contrast to this broadly public enforcement system for zoning, […]
+It’s lengthy, but here is a salient part: “In contrast to this broadly public enforcement system for zoning, the enforcement regime for municipally imposed covenants is often tightly limited.
+Municipalities routinely write covenants that forbid citizen enforcement, and the […]

 How to do open government — A lesson for Jenkintown

 Last night’s the “Conversation with the Commissioners” event at the Abington Township Office not only gave us a good dose of information about county activities, it also revealed the stark contrast between Jenkintown’s government with one committed to transparency above and beyond the strict legal guidelines.
-First, the concept: Montgomery County is […]
+First, the concept: Montgomery County is a big place, so having our commissioners set up open forums to meet constituents shows a true commitment to an […]

 Jenkintown makes code enforcement double-plus good.

 Big Brother peers in on the Jenkintown Community Facebook page A few weeks ago, I made the mistake of recommending to a fellow resident seeking a contractor for a furnace replacement that he might do the work himself.
-Facing a similar project, I consulted a friend and fellow DIYer, who […]
+Facing a similar project, I consulted a friend and fellow DIYer, who told me that the job no more requires a contractor than does the replacement of a washing machine.
+My friend […]

 Bring Walnut Street parking into compliance before a lawsuit does

 Jenkintown’s selective enforcement of its own laws risks expensive litigation.
 As most people who live in Jenkintown know, the sidewalk along the 300 and 400 block on the south side of Walnut Street exists primarily as a parking spot for the residents who live along that road.
-Of course, this […]
+Of course, this is not actually the case.
+Jenkintown regulations, as they do in most cities and towns, prohibit cars from parking on […]

 A simple blueprint for a more transparent Jenkintown

 What began as an effort to simply change the sidewalk ordinance so that it becomes more equitable and produces superior results has evolved into an investigation into the overall competence of Jenkintown government.
 The more you know, the less you like, sad to say.
-Indeed, it seems that at times Council makes things […]
+Indeed, it seems that at times Council makes things up as they go along, which we have to assume is a downside of all-volunteer governance.
+What’s worse is that […]

 The Myth of Main Street fails to explain Jenkintown’s decline

 The New York Times recently published a widely shared article about Main Street and how some believe our new president will prove a boon to it.
 Louis Hyman lays the blame of for the decline of Main Street solely on its inherent economic inefficiencies.
-It’s worth noting that the idealized […]
+It’s worth noting that the idealized Main Street is not a myth in some parts of America today.
+It exists, but only as a luxury consumer […]

 The damage of Jenkintown’s $2.4 million lake of parking

 The Congress for New Urbanism advocates for sustainable development — the type of development that Jenkintown has enjoyed since its founding.
 Unfortunately, our powers that be have little clue about the underlying reasons for why residents and visitors find our little borough so charming.
-Hint: It’s not the parking lots. […]
+Hint: It’s not the parking lots.
+On-street parking does several good things, and its alternative (on-site parking lots) does nothing good.
+Google “sea of parking.”
+Are […]

 Unlike Jenkintown, Abington Township will fix its own sidewalks

 “This is the way we’ve always done it.
 This is the way everyone else does it.”
 Sorry, Rick.
 Not everyone.
-So said Rick Bunker at a public works committee meeting in 2015 in response to my suggestion that Jenkintown find a better way to finance sidewalk repairs that does not overburden residents. […]
+So said Rick Bunker at a public works committee meeting in 2015 in response to my suggestion that Jenkintown find a better way to finance sidewalk repairs that does not overburden residents.
+Once again, I can report Mr. Bunker wrong.
+Yesterday, while driving up Rockwell Road in Abington, I noticed the recent […]

 Does Brian McCrone own his own home?
 We doubt it.

 Our response to Brian McCrone’s shoddy piece about the Cedar Street purchase: Brian, I write this with some reluctance, but as a creative professional, I believe that feedback is an important part of our professions.
-You should know that I’ve been the subject of stories published in the New York […]
+You should know that I’ve been the subject of stories published in the New York Times, The Boston Globe, the Wall Street Journal, Yankee Magazine, the NY Daily News, and many other papers, and I’ve […]

 Jenkintown’s Pocket Park: Buy now, ask permission later

 It took nearly six months, but the Borough finally decided to let us in on their quarter-million-dollar secret: A park no one asked for.
 On Wednesday, we received like many of you the official email from the Borough announcing this transaction.
-As we know now, the ink has dried on the […]
+As we know now, the ink has dried on the purchase.
+The two plots now belong to the Borough, or more appropriately, to you and us whether we want it or […]

 Jenkintown Borough Council Meeting, January 23, 2017

 I think we made a little history here.
 To the best of our knowledge, this is the first time anyone has live-streamed a council meeting.
 This video is a cleaned-up version of the live-stream and resides on YouTube.
-As this was a first-time attempt, we look forward to improving the […]
+As this was a first-time attempt, we look forward to improving the quality of the video (if not our own Council).
+If you’d like to help in this effort, please get in […]

 You must be logged in to post a comment.